signalmindlab/site.com/_pages/about.md

 ## Biography

-Dr. Md Abdus Samad is a distinguished Research Professor in the Department of Information and Communication Engineering at Yeungnam University, Gyeongsan, South Korea.
+Dr. Md Abdus Samad is a Research Professor in the Department of Information and Communication Engineering at Yeungnam University, Gyeongsan, South Korea.
 His academic journey has been marked by excellence and international recognition, culminating in a Ph.D. degree in Information and Communication Engineering from Chosun University, Gwangju, South Korea, which he completed in 2022.

 ### Educational Background